ctcac00/mongo_load_tests/README.md

 terraform apply
 ```

+---

+## NOTE

+Make sure you have exported your AWS public and private keys before you attempt to run terraform!

+---

 ## Running Load Tests

 Capture the AWS EC2 public dns names from the AWS terraform output variables and replace them in the shell scripts - both the [run_locust.sh](run_locust.sh) and the [kill_locust.sh](kill_locust.sh) (it should be a space separated list of dns names).